harvard-nrg/scanbuddy/docs/source/user_docs.rst

 What You Will Need
 ^^^^^^^^^^^^^^^^^^
 Scanbuddy should be run on a standalone machine (separate from the scanner host PC) that runs Linux and you have sudo privileges.
 We've used several distributions of Linux in development (ubuntu, debian, asahi) and all have run Scanbuddy successfully.
-Scanbuddy may work on MacOS and/or Windows, though it has not been tested by the developers.
 The Scanbuddy machine should have 16 GB of RAM if possible; it may still work with less memory depending on the size of the data being acquired.
 The machine should be capable of running a web browser and Docker.
 You will also need a monitor to connect to the machine to display the motion plots.

 .. note::
      Take a look at installing Docker on Linux `here <https://docs.docker.com/engine/install/>`_.